 Research

 I am primarily interested in assessing earthquake hazards using structural geology, geomorphology, seismology, and geodesy.
-I have experience in seismic hazard modelling, Coulomb stress transfer modelling, and tsunami modelling.
+I have experience in seismic hazard modelling, Coulomb stress transfer modelling, and D-InSAR inversion.
+I have regularly used QGIS, ArcGIS, OpenQuake, GMT, and GMTSAR to make maps, estimate seismic hazard, invert for coseismic deformation, and calculate geomorphic indices to detect tectonic activity.
+I have used R to generate histograms from my raster products.
+I have written short programs with Python and Bash.

-My field experiences include geological mapping, fault mapping, coastal terrace uplift surveying, coastal microatoll surveying, and earthquake damage documentation.
+My field experiences include geological mapping, fault mapping, paleoseismic trenching, coastal terrace uplift surveying, coastal microatoll surveying, and earthquake damage documentation.
+Throughout these campaigns I have had the opportunity to use rangefinders, total stations, real-time kinematic (RTK) GPS units, ground-penetrating radar, an electrical resistivity system, and the fundamental compass and rock pick.

 As a former faculty member, I have a passion for teaching to improve the level of Earth science education in my home country.
 I am hoping to expand my expertise to include seismology, geodesy, and geophysics so that I may contribute to the disaster resilience of the earthquake-prone Philippine islands.